HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 on this chunk of floating space rock we call Earth.
 Her beauty and art will then fade, and eventually forgotten, just like *Every.
 Single.
 Other.
 Thing*.
-‘All love stories end in death or loss; those are your only exits.’
-Even humanity and the universe will sooner-or-later come to an end,”
+‘Love over time is death or loss; those are your only two exits.’[^K2] Even humanity and the universe will sooner-or-later come to an end,”
 said the voice,
 with a tone of bemusement that reeks cruelty through indifference.